missionpinball/mpf-docs/displays/widgets/reusable_widgets.rst

 1. Understanding widgets
 ------------------------

-Before we look at how to create reusable widgets, lets look at how regular widgets work in MPF.
+Before we look at how to create reusable widgets, let's look at how regular widgets work in MPF.

 You probably know that you can have a ``slides:`` section of your config (either machine-wide or mode-specific configs), and when you define a slide, you can specify what widgets are on that slide, like this: